lujason01/invivoDB/PROTOTYPE_README.md

 # InvivoDB Prototype

-This is a functional prototype of the InvivoDB database system for curating in vivo experimental data for digital animal twins.
+This is a prototype of the InvivoDB database system for curating in vivo experimental data for digital animal twins.

 ## 🚀 What's Implemented